Thread and Data Mapping in Software Transactional Memory: An Overview: Introduction

-Another important issue in multicore processors is the mapping of thread and data.
-Due to complex memory hierarchies and different latencies in memory accesses on these processors, a thread and data placement that improves the use of memory controllers and data locality is important to achieve good performance.
-Although thread and data mapping is widely studied for general purpose parallel applications~\cite{Diener:2016Sur} there is a lack of research in the STM domain.
+Another important issue in multicore processors is the mapping of threads and data.
+Due to complex memory hierarchies and different latencies in memory accesses on these processors, thread and data placement policies that improve the use of memory controllers and data locality are important to achieve good performance.
+Although thread and data mapping policies have been widely studied for general purpose parallel applications~\cite{Diener:2016Sur} there is a lack of research in the STM domain.
 More specifically about thread mapping, STM adds new challenges such as different kinds of conflict detection and resolution.
 Hence, the best thread mapping depends on the STM configuration~\cite{Castro:2011}.
-Also, the STM runtime has precise information about memory areas that are shared between threads, their respective memory addresses, and the intensity with which they are accessed by each thread, providing interesting mapping opportunities~\cite{Pasqualin:2021}.
-In that case, a thread mapping based only on STM accesses will have a lower overhead than other proposals that focus on general applications since it is not necessary to keep track of all memory access of the applications to determine the mapping.
+In addition, the STM runtime has precise information about memory areas that are shared between threads, their respective memory addresses, and the intensity with which they are accessed by each thread, providing interesting mapping opportunities~\cite{Pasqualin:2021}.
+In that case, a thread mapping based only on STM accesses will have a lower overhead than other proposals that focus on general applications, since it is not necessary to keep track of all memory accesses of the applications to determine the mapping.

 In this paper, we describe and survey proposals that focus on using the information provided by the STM runtime to guide thread and data mapping.
-Previous existing surveys focused only on general applications~\cite{Diener:2016Sur}.
+Previous surveys on thread and data mapping focused only on general applications~\cite{Diener:2016Sur}.
+On the other hand, previous surveys on STM focused on scheduling techniques in order to improve the performance~\cite{Hendler:2015,Sanzo:2017}.
 To the best of our knowledge, there are no prior surveys of thread and data mapping in the context of STM.

-We found that the STM runtime provides accurate information about the sharing behavior of the application being able to provide support information for an improved thread mapping.
+We found that the STM runtime provides accurate information about the sharing behavior of the application and is thus able to provide sufficient information for an improved thread mapping.
 For data mapping, our survey showed that it might be unfeasible to rely only on the information provided by the STM runtime to perform an efficient data mapping since the STM runtime usually has access to only a fraction of the entire memory accessed by the application, limiting the accuracy of a data mapping algorithm.